k4ml/gramlogin/README.md

 # Intro

 This is a POC Django app using Telegram for authentication.
+The idea is that, to login to the django site, you send a message to a bot which running as webhook in the django app.
+Upon receiving the message, the bot will create new user using Telegram username.
+The bot will then return a special url that user should open in order to login.

 # Quickstart